tgrahams101/Sportline/README.md

 # Sportline

-Sportline is a web app that lets users share posts and comments about sports--specifically the 49ers NFL team, to a single web page.
+Sportline is a single page app (SPA)that lets users share posts and comments about sports--specifically the 49ers NFL team, to a single web page.
 It has two models, posts and comments, and uses full CRUD for both while dynamically altering it on the webpage.

 ## Technologies Used